Nancy Bell

 Ann Elizabeth Haddon "Nancy" Heath Bell (May 26, 1924 – November 29, 1989) was a Canadian senator.

 She was appointed to the Senate of Canada by Prime Minister Pierre Trudeau in 1970 and sat as a Liberal representing Nanaimo-Malaspina, British Columbia.
 Independently minded, she did not believe in party discipline and often voted against legislation proposed by the Liberal government.
 She was a supporter of the monarchy and opposed the renaming of Dominion Day to Canada Day.

 In 1985, Bell left the Liberal Party to sit as an Independent Senator.
-Bell died in 1989 while still in office.
+Bell died of cancer in 1989 at a hospital in Victoria, while still in office.